larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 # Introduction

-This memo describes the moderation of disruptive participation across the IETF's various contribution channels.
-A moderator team is formed to draft procedures and to facilitate their consistent implementation.
+This memo describes the moderation of disruptive participation across the IETF's various public contribution channels and discussion fora.
+It creates a
+moderator team to draft procedures and to facilitate their consistent application.

 This memo makes the following changes: